StarRocks/starrocks/docs/loading/StreamLoad.md

 Stream Load supports data transformation at data loading and supports data changes made by UPSERT and DELETE operations during data loading.
 For more information, see [Transform data at loading](../loading/Etl_in_loading.md) and [Change data through loading](../loading/Load_to_Primary_Key_tables.md).

-> **NOTE**
+> **NOTICE**
 >
-> After you load data into a StarRocks table by using Stream Load, the data of the materialized views that are created on that table is also updated.
+> - After you load data into a StarRocks table by using Stream Load, the data of the materialized views that are created on that table is also updated.
+> - You can load data into StarRocks tables only as a user who has the INSERT privilege on those StarRocks tables.
+If you do not have the INSERT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the INSERT privilege to the user that you use to connect to your StarRocks cluster.

 ## Supported data file formats